Information for Tenants and Homeowners

 Federal Housing Administration Extends Foreclosure and Eviction Moratorium for Single Family Homeowners: On May 14, FHA announced an extension of its foreclosure and eviction moratorium through June 30, 2020, for homeowners with FHA-insured Single Family mortgages, while also supporting new FHA-insured mortgage originations through an extension of temporary policy flexibilities for lenders and appraisers.

-The National Low Income Housing Coalition website has a searchable database and map to identify if a house/multi-family property is covered by the CARES Act eviction moratorium: https://nlihc.org/federal-moratoriums.
+The National Low Income Housing Coalition website has a searchable database and map to identify if a house/multi-family property is covered by the CDC eviction moratorium: https://nlihc.org/federal-moratoriums.
 (NOTE: The database set-up does not work on Internet Explorer; please use another web browser.)